What do I need to do?

 - Checked that the University's travel insurance policy covers their needs, and the requirements of their host institution where applicable

-Remember that your GLAS application contains lots of useful information about your overseas program!
+Remember that your SMART application contains lots of useful information about your overseas program!

-If you're going on an exchange or study tour, you will already have an active application in GLAS related to your program.
-Just be sure to check your emails and log in to GLAS to monitor your progress.
+If you're going on an exchange or study tour, you will already have an active application in SMART related to your program.
+Just be sure to check your emails and login to SMART to monitor your progress.
 Study Overseas staff and/or your course coordinator will be guiding you through your next steps.

 If you are a semester exchange student, you will have been emailed a link to our Exchange Essentials resource, which is only available to students in their pre-departure period.
 Check your University email to access this link.

-In order to receive credit approval for your overseas study program, you need to submit a request via your GLAS application.
-When you complete all of the 'STUDENT' fields in the Faculty Approval questionnaire, your Faculty receives an alert to complete your request.
-Credit approval can take 3-4 weeks to be completed.
+In order to receive credit approval for your overseas study program, you need to submit a request via your SMART application.
+When you complete and submit the Faculty Approval (Request) questionnaire, your Faculty receives an alert to complete your request.
+Credit approval can take up to 8 weeks to be completed.

 For some program types (such as study tours), your credit approval is confirmed before you are accepted into the program.
-If you're not sure, check your GLAS application.
+If you're not sure, check your SMART application.

 Program duration Full-time credit Study tour 3-6 units International Summer or Winter School 3-6 units Semester exchange 9-12 units per semester (host university may have a minimum enrolment) Internship, placement, work-integrated learning Where units do not apply, "full time" can be determined by the contact hours required of the program

 Students with a disability may be able to participate in programs on a part-time basis.
-See 'Students with a disability' in Study Overseas basics for more info.
+See 'Students with a disability' below for more information.

 Visas, travel and accommodation